 Presently, with few exceptions, only highly trained and

 carefully selected astronauts go to space.
 Space settlement needs

 inexpensive, safe launch systems to deliver thousands, perhaps

 that a hundred and fifty years ago nobody had ever flown in an

 airplane, but today nearly 500 million people fly each year.

 attractive: The handicapped could keep a settlement at zero-g to

 created in orbit as they should be fairly escape proof.
 People who

 wish to experiment with very different social and political forms

 could get away from restrictive norms.

-expect that the vast majority of space colonists will be ordinary
+expect that the vast majority of space settlers will be ordinary

 A space settlement is a home in orbit.